Truelite/closesocks/README.md

 A simple script to list idle open sockets for a process, and optionally close them.

-It generate [ss](https://linux.die.net/man/8/ss) command lines to kill the processes.
+It generates [ss](https://linux.die.net/man/8/ss) command lines to kill the processes.
 By default it shows them, and can also directly run them.

 ```